Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

 Yes.
-Customers who use reclaimed water and potable water for irrigation are included in the new watering zones and should follow the watering days for each zone.
+Customers using reclaimed water and potable water for irrigation are included in the watering zones and should follow the watering schedule for each zone.

 Accordion Item